 Nearly all civic center projects are paid for by tax dollars.
 As a result, budgets are usually tight.
 To make the most out of a limited budget and focus on cost efficiency, you should:

 Use Durable Materials

 Strong materials like stone, precast concrete, and steel might cost more upfront, but they can last for decades without requiring significant maintenance.

 While you should offer your community exactly what it needs and as many amenities as you can, don’t over-design your project or stray from your focus.
 Minimal, clean design that requires fewer building materials will reduce costs.

 Design for current needs but don’t neglect the prospective needs of future users.
 If there’s no room in the budget for a full-scale cafe, design a soft space for a food cart instead and save the more expensive details for a future renovation.

 When you’re ready to start planning your new civic center, partner with an experienced civic center architecture design firm.
 HMC Architects employs an interactive, charrette-style process, meaning that we collaborate with you at every stage of the project to respond to the needs of the community you serve and bring your vision to life.
 We also perform a post-occupancy evaluation to ensure that all of our solutions are effective and foster community engagement.

 For help designing a beautiful, modern, and efficient civic center that’s tailored to the diverse needs of your community, contact HMC Architects today.
-If you have specific questions about incorporating our 10 essential design solutions into your project, email Michael Hoffman, Senior Project Designer, or Kyle Peterson, Principal, directly.
+If you have specific questions about incorporating our 10 essential design solutions into your project, email Managing Principal Kyle Peterson, directly.